CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/08-View the static content on web server.md

 1. By clicking on the arrow towards the right of the filter, which will force all other widgets to be updated based on the context.

     ![](../images/image034.png)

+# Summary
+In this task you have verified the static content of the web server and the status of the link state for the interfaces will be UP

 # Congratulations, you have successfully completed the lab